Skumarr53/Attention-is-All-you-Need-PyTorch/readme.md

 ![](Snapshots/RNN_based_encoderDecoder.png)

 ### RNN based translation with Atention
-In case of above model with Attention it differs in following things:
+Above model with **Attention** differs in following things:

-Instead of last hidden state, all the states (eh[0], eh[1]...,eh[T]) at every step along with final context vector (eh[T]) are passed into decoder.
-Idea here is each hidden state is mostly associated with certain word in the input sentence. using all the hidden state gives better translation.
+* Instead of last hidden state, all the states (eh[0], eh[1]...,eh[T]) at every step along with final context vector (eh[T]) are passed into decoder.
+Idea here is each hidden state is majorly associated with certain word in the input sentence. using all the hidden state gives better translation.

-At every time step in Decoding phase, Socres are computed for every hidden states (eh[t]) that stor how relevant is particular hidden state in predicting word at current step(t) in this way more importance is given to hidden state that is relevant in predicting current word.
+* At every time step in Decoding phase, Socres are computed for every hidden states (eh[t]) that stores how relevant is particular hidden state in predicting word at current step(t) in this way more importance is given to hidden state that is relevant in predicting current word.

 ex: when decoder predicts ist word more importance should be given to 1st hidden, 2nd hidden state (depends on the language struture) od all input hidden states.